This post is by Bernie Carr, apartmentprepper.com

 -hard to fill cavities resulting in infection

-I made the appointment but later cancelled.
+I made the appointment but later canceled.
 I reasoned that it was not that bad and the tooth was healthy.
 I was in denial as it was actually causing problems.
 The gums around it were sore.
 At my last dental visit, the dentist said the only way to alleviate the problem is to extract the tooth.

 For anyone who has never done this, or is planning to, here is how mine went.
 (Please note I have no background in dentistry, just sharing info.
-See a dentist for advise; your own experience may vary)
+See a dentist for advice; your own experience may vary)

 There are two ways to go: using a local anesthesia, where only the area is numbed, or a general anesthesia so you can be asleep during the procedure.
 The general anesthesia option would have to be done by a dental surgeon who can administer that type of anesthesia.
 General anesthesia is not covered by my insurance.
 I opted for the local anesthesia, which my regular dentist can perform.